codesoap/atto/README.md

 The new subcommand generates a new seed, which can later be used with the other subcommands.

-The address, balance and representative subcommands expect a seed as as the first line of their standard input.
+The address, balance, representative and send subcommands expect a seed as as the first line of their standard input.
 Showing the first address of a newly generated key could work like this: atto new | tee seed.txt | atto address

-The send subcommand also expects a seed as the first line of input, if the -y flag is given.
-If the -y flag is not given, the send subcommand interactively asks for the seed and confirmation.
+The send subcommand also expects manual confirmation of the transaction, unless the -y flag is given.

 The address subcommand displays addresses for a seed, the balance subcommand receives pending sends and shows the balance of an account,